mercure-imaging/mercure/docs/advanced.rst

 Configuration files
 -------------------

-Hermes stores the configuration in multiple files in the subfolder /configuration.
-If you want to backup the configuration or install Hermes on another machine, you need to copy all files inside this folder.
+mercure stores the configuration in multiple files in the subfolder /configuration.
+If you want to backup the configuration or install mercure on another machine, you need to copy all files inside this folder.

 ============== ================
 File           Meaning
 ============== ================
-bookkeeper.env Contains the IP, port, and DB password for the bookkeeper hermes.json    Configured targets, rules, storage location, and other Hermes settings services.json  Customizable list of used Hermes services users.json     User information for the webgui webgui.env     Contains the IP, port, and secret key for the webgui
+bookkeeper.env Contains the IP, port, and DB password for the bookkeeper mercure.json    Configured targets, rules, storage location, and other mercure settings services.json  Customizable list of used mercure services users.json     User information for the webgui webgui.env     Contains the IP, port, and secret key for the webgui
 ============== ================